 6 Ways to Support Your Children Through COVID-19 Lockdown

 The first thing here is to be open with your child.
 Allow him to speak whatever he wants.
 You must listen to him patiently and then answer him.
 Use your judgment to answer.
 Think about what is appropriate and then give your answer.
 Your child doesn’t have access to his friends and that’s the first problem for him.
 Secondly, multiple thoughts are going on in his mind for which he doesn’t have any answers.
-You must fill in the gap and help your child to speak whatever he wants to speak about the present pandemic.
+You must support your children to fill in the gap and help your child to speak whatever he wants to speak about the present pandemic.

 The need of the hour is for you to have a calm conversation with your children about the disease.
 You can tell them about how they can protect themselves and stay healthy until the disease ends.
 Remain accessible to answer all their questions about COVID-19.
 To do that you need to remain upgraded about the disease all the time.

-There’s a lot of facts, fiction, and misinformation doing rounds on social media and TV about COVID-19.
+In such harsh times, we would recommend you to learn how to educate a child at home by yourself.
+As there’s a lot of facts, fiction, and misinformation doing rounds on social media and TV about COVID-19.
 While we adults can filter the right and wrong information, children can’t as they will believe everything they hear or see.
 Therefore, as adults you must sit down and ask your child about what he knows about coronavirus and where did he learn about it.